themave-tech/profile/README.md

-# here are sketches of scripts, not all of which are working.
+# here are sketches of scripts